 Competition can serve as a force for good.
 It can force you to do better.
 Copycats are unavoidable, but how you deal with them will be the difference between achieving continued success and becoming a one-hit-wonder.

 How do you deal with copycats in your own business then?

 Imitation is the Most Sincere Form of Flattery:

 When the copycats come out, you know you’re doing something right.
 People who copy your approach to marketing or branding or who offer imitations of your product or service are paying you a compliment.
 Understand that they are a fan of what you do and take comfort in the tribute they are paying to you by copying your work.
 So relax and say thank you.
 Accept the compliment (by calling them out publicly like I did) and get back to work!
 So, without further delay… Thank you Business Plan Copycat 1 in Cape Town, Business Plan Copycats 2 and 3 respectively in Pretoria, Business Plan Copycat 4 in KZN and Business Plan Copycat 5 in Sandton.

 Don’t Let Copycats Kill Your Vibe:

-Raise the bar for yourself; push your limits and set new challenges.
-It can be frustrating to invest time, money and sweat into something just to turn around and find your competitors feasting on it… yes, I am talking to you 5 vultures.
+Raise the bar for yourself; push your limits, and set new challenges.
+It can be frustrating to invest time, money and sweat into something just to turn around and find your competitors feasting on it… yes, I am talking to you five vultures.
 But, you can’t let the coattail-riders slow you down or stall your progress.
 You must keep hustling.
 Whoever makes the first version of something is less important than the person who makes the best version, so stay focused on creating great content, products, services and serving your customers well.
 In the end, that’s what will keep you on top.

 Your ideas and own work is important, but how effectively you deliver value to the world (and to your clients) is ultimately far more important.